victronenergy/dynamic-ess/README.md

 and path `Settings/DynamicEss/BatteryCapacity` (e.g. by using the custom input node).

+## My battery stays fuller and fuller each day

+The system works with the minimum SOC.
+In case you have set your system to _Optimized (with BatteryLife)_, the system will still try to get a full charge and increase the active SOC limit each day by 5% until it reaches 100%.

+If Active SOC limit is larger than min SOC, then that is seen as the minimum SOC the battery can be in, hence the model tries to schedule with that limitation.

+If you don't want this, set your ESS mode to _Optimized (without BatteryLife)_ and make sure to charge your battery manually periodically.

 # About

 The goal of Dynamic ESS can be formulated in the following way: